Rate-Splitting Multiple Access: Fundamentals, Survey, and Future Research Trends: Introduction

-For the MIMO/multiple-input single-output (MISO) Gaussian BC, dirty paper coding (DPC) is the only known strategy for achieving the capacity region \cite{capacityRegion2006HW} when the channel state information at the transmitter (CSIT) is perfect.
-Exploiting the knowledge of the CSIT and interference to encode the user messages, DPC pre-cancels interference among users at the transmitter side.
+MIMO has become one of the most essential and indispensable technologies for current wireless networks, and is included in virtually all high-rate wireless standards (e.g., 5G New Radio--NR, 4G Long Term Evolution--LTE, IEEE 802.11n, WiMAX).
+For the MIMO/multiple-input single-output (MISO) Gaussian broadcast channel (BC), dirty paper coding (DPC) is the only known strategy for achieving the capacity region \cite{capacityRegion2006HW} when the channel state information at the transmitter (CSIT) is perfect.
 Although appealing from an information-theoretic point of view, DPC is impractical due to the high computational burden of the encoding process.
-Alternative non-linear precoding techniques such as Tomlinson-Harashima precoding (THP) \cite{fischer2002space} and vector perturbation (VP) precoding \cite{MMSE2005} have therefore been proposed.
+Alternative non-linear precoding techniques such as Tomlinson-Harashima precoding (THP) and vector perturbation precoding have therefore been proposed.
 They achieve a performance close to that of DPC, but are still relatively complex.
 A more practical precoding technique for the multi-antenna BC (including the MIMO and MISO BC) is multi-user linear precoding (MU--LP) relying on linear precoding at the transmitter and treating multi-user interference as noise at the receivers \cite{clerckx2013mimo}.
-Although MU--LP is suboptimal for the multi-antenna BC, it achieves a near-capacity performance when CSIT is perfect and the user channels are nearly orthogonal with similar channel strengths or similar long-term signal-to-noise ratios (SNRs) \cite{ZFrateRegion2006}.
+Although MU--LP is suboptimal for the multi-antenna BC, it achieves near-capacity performance when the CSIT is perfect and the user channels are nearly orthogonal with similar channel strengths or similar long-term signal-to-noise ratios (SNRs).
 SDMA based on MU--LP\footnote{In the rest of the paper, for simplicity, we use ``SDMA" when we want to refer to ``SDMA based on MU--LP".} is therefore an integral part of numerous 4G and 5G transmission schemes such as multi-user MIMO (MU--MIMO), networked MIMO, coordinated multi-point (CoMP), massive MIMO, and millimeter-wave (mmWave) MIMO.
-Linear precoding schemes, such as zero-forcing beamforming (ZFBF) \cite{ZFrateRegion2006}, minimum mean square error (MMSE), regularized ZFBF (R-ZF) \cite{MMSE2005}, block diagonalization (BD) \cite{BD2004}, maximum ratio transmission (MRT) \cite{MRT1999}, and maximum signal-to-leakage-and-noise ratio (SLNR) transmission \cite{SLNR2007TWC} have been extensively used in practical systems.

-In the dual MIMO/MISO MAC with $K$ users, the capacity region with individual power constraints is a $K$-dimensional polyhedron, where the corner points are achieved by linear MMSE receivers combined with SIC, and the segments between adjacent corner points can be achieved by time sharing \cite{clerckx2013mimo}.
-Moreover, the union of all $K$-dimensional polyhedrons over all power control policies is equal to the capacity region of the dual MIMO BC under the same sum power constraint.
-This equivalence is the well-known uplink-downlink (or BC--MAC or MAC--BC) duality \cite{DPCrateRegion03Goldsmith}.